jenhuluck/Optimization-of-MVICFG-generated-from-Hydrogen/Readme.txt

 folder name: (path_folder_name) (y/s/c/n)
 Folder name where MVICFG.dot and subcluster files are

-y: when simplify specific function(s) and have other c files to help get removed lines, use °Æy°Ø and will ask for the function files later. source files of fuction: (path_v1_function_file.c path_v2_function_file.c)
+y: when simplify specific function(s) and have other c files to help get removed lines, use ‚Äòy‚Äô and will ask for the function files later. source files of fuction: (path_v1_function_file.c path_v2_function_file.c)

-s: when the subcluster file has subname, use °Æs°Ø and will ask for the subname
+s: when the subcluster file has subname, use ‚Äòs‚Äô and will ask for the subname
 Subname: (subname)

-c: when want to combine several subgraphs after simplifying, use °Æc°Ø and will ask for the number of combining files and simply file names for combination
+c: when want to combine several subgraphs after simplifying, use ‚Äòc‚Äô and will ask for the number of combining files and simply file names for combination
 Enter number of combining files: (number)
 Enter file names: simply_sub1.dot simply_sub2.dot ...

 y, s, c can be used at the same time.
-If do not use any of them, enter °Æn°Ø In the note.txt of each test, it has the input we used for the program.
+If do not use any of them, enter ‚Äòn‚Äô In the note.txt of each test, it has the input we used for the program.